 General.
 The Port is located in San Pedro Bay approximately 20 miles south of downtown Los Angeles.
 The Port is held in trust by the City for the people of the State pursuant to a series of tidelands grants.
 The Department operates the Port independently from the City, using its own revenues, and administers and controls its fiscal activities, subject to oversight by the City Council.
 Under the Charter, the Department is a proprietary, or independent, department of the City similar to the Department of Water and Power and Department of Airports.
-See "Tidelands Trust Properties" below.
+See "-Tidelands Trust Properties" below.

 The Department has three major continuing sources of revenue: shipping revenue, which is a function of cargo throughput; revenue from the rental of the Port's land and buildings (i.e., revenue from permit and lease agreements); and the smallest revenue component, fee and royalty revenue.
+In addition, the Department actively pursues grant opportunities at the federal, State and local levels to further supplement the funding obtained from the aforementioned revenue sources.

 The Department operates the Port as a landlord, issuing permits to Port occupants for the use of Port land, docks, wharves, transit sheds, terminals and other facilities.
 The Department also is landlord to fish markets, ocean-related entities (i.e., fisheries and ship repair), railroads, restaurants and other similar operations.
 These arrangements are entered into under various lease and permit agreements.
 Under the permit agreements, the occupants agree to pay to the Department tariffs or fees established by the Department.
 Permittees are generally shipping or terminal companies, agents and other private firms.
 The Department has no direct role in managing the daily movement of cargo.
 The Department also recovers its costs of providing services and improvements through tariff charges for shipping services.
-In 2014, the Department provided facilities for approximately 148 shipping companies and agents.
-See "Tidelands Trust Properties," "-Operating Data-Terminal Operations," "-Operating Data-Rental Property" and "FINANCIAL INFORMATION CONCERNING THE DEPARTMENT."
+In 2015, the Department provided facilities for approximately 148 shipping companies and agents.
+See "-Tidelands Trust Properties," "-Operating Data-Terminal Operations," "-Operating Data-Rental Property" and "FINANCIAL INFORMATION CONCERNING THE DEPARTMENT."

-The inbound cargo handled at the Port and the nearby Port of Long Beach (a proprietary department of the City of Long Beach governed by its own Board of Harbor Commissioners), which is adjacent to and east of the Port, is distributed throughout the Southern California region and the rest of the nation.
-According to statistics compiled by the United States Department of Commerce, in calendar year 2013 (the latest data available), the Port was the number one port in the United States in terms of value of waterborne cargo shipped (exports and imports combined).
+The inbound cargo handled at the Port and the nearby Port of Long Beach (a proprietary department of the City of Long Beach governed by its own board of harbor commissioners), which is adjacent to and east of the Port, is distributed throughout the Southern California region and the rest of the nation.
+According to statistics compiled by the Journal of Commerce, during calendar year 2015, the Port was the busiest container port in the United States.
 The Port primarily competes with the Port of Long Beach and other West Coast ports.
 Expansion of other ports, construction of additional ports and changes in access to or features of other ports may affect the Port in the future.
 See "CERTAIN INVESTMENT CONSIDERATIONS-Port Competition."